CompanyOnTheWorld/craft-ops/README.md

 DevOps environment which is tailored for [Craft CMS][craft_link].
 Craft itself is already incredibly easy to setup with tools like MAMP, and this project aims to stay that way.
-This project's aim is to get you past the process of dragging files over to FTP and working with efficiency in mind.
+This project's aim is to get you past the process of dragging files over to FTP and working with efficiency in mind, while also learning a thing or two about Linux.

 To start, the ops workflows will be built around the use of AWS and Bitbucket.
 These products both offer free options and can be fully automated.